Super-brawl-team/Obiad-Brawl/README.md

 # INSTALLING THE IPA WITHOUT DOING NOTHING WILL OF COURSE NOT WORK, FOLLOW THE TUTORIAL PLEASE
  Yeah its obed brawl's upgrade, but i swear i will change core!

- Enjoy tons of cool features, counting the ability to add brawlers and skins!
+ Enjoy tons of cool features, counting the ability to add brawlers, skins, ranks and power levles!

 # COMMING SOON
-  db(not for now), online battles (real), teams, adding more ranks and power levels, no need to install modules anymore and better bytestream
+  db(not for now), online battles (real), chatting ability

 # The server will be frequently updated